(2-minute read)

 Jubilees 19:1

-And in the 1st year of the 1st week in the 42nd jubilee, Abraham returned and dwelt opposite Hebron, that is Kirjath Arba, for 14 years.
+In the 1st year of the 1st week of the 42nd jubilee, Abraham returned and settled opposite Hebron, which is Kirjath Arba, and lived there for 14 years.

 Rising Action